microsoft/qsharp/katas/content/multi_qubit_systems/index.md

     "title": "Multi-Qubit Systems"
 })

-In a previous Kata we discussed the concept of a qubit - the basic building block of a quantum computer.
+In a previous kata we discussed the concept of a qubit - the basic building block of a quantum computer.
 A multi-qubit system is a collection of multiple qubits, treated as a single system.

 Let's start by examining a system of two classical bits.
 Each bit can be in two states: $0$ and $1$.
 Therefore, a system of two bits can be in four different states: $00$, $01$, $10$, and $11$.
 Generally, a system of $N$ classical bits can be in any of the $2^N$ states.